jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 }
 ```

-Add mongodb to the Deps interface in Router.ts file and send some message to Rabbit.
-Example:
+Add `mongodb` to the Deps interface in the `Router.ts` file and let's send some message to Rabbit.
+For instance:
 ```javascript
 deps.rabbitSender.send('New task: ' + req.params['name'])